Professor Nicholas Read FRS

 Read has been on the Faculty of Yale University since 1988.
 He is a Member of the National Academy of Sciences of the USA, and a Fellow of the American Academy of Arts and Sciences.
 He is a recipient of both the Oliver E. Buckley Prize of the American Physical Society and the Dirac Medal of the Abdus Salaam International Center for Theoretical Physics.

-Henry Ford II Professor of Physics and Professor of Applied Physics and Mathematics, Department of Physics, Yale University
+Henry Ford II Professor of Physics, Department of Physics, Yale University